 The result is much as you might expect:

-Figure 14.
-A ListView using a MergeAdapter, showing one header and part of a list
+Figure 7.
+A ListView using a MergeAdapter, showing two lists and an intervening header

 Here, the headers are simple bits of text with an appropriate style applied.
 Your section headers, of course, can be as complex as you like.